How to scan your photos for barcode information

 Smart Shooter has the ability to scan a photo and detect if it contains a barcode or QR code, and extract the text information from it.
 This text can then be used as part of the filename when saving the photo.

-When a barcode is successfully scanned, it is saved and shown in the Presets window.
+When a barcode is successfully scanned, it is saved and shown in the Filename Options window.

 The next time Smart Shooter has to compute a photo filename, it will use this